Switching from GitHub Copilot to Cursor

 Multi-File Editing - Cursor's Main Advantage

 This is where the tools diverge most.
-Need to rename an API endpoint and update every caller, test, and type definition?
+Need to rename an API endpoint and update every caller, test, and type definition across the codebase?
 In Copilot, you'd ask Chat for guidance and apply changes file by file.
-In Cursor's Composer, you describe what you want in natural language, and it generates coordinated diffs across all affected files.
-You review the changes in a diff view and apply or reject each one.
+In Cursor's Composer, you describe the change and it produces coordinated diffs across all affected files.
+You review changes in a diff view and apply or reject each file individually.

 Autonomous Agents - Different Models

-Both tools now offer autonomous agent capabilities, but they work differently:
+Both tools offer autonomous agent capabilities with different approaches:

-Copilot Coding Agent runs on GitHub Actions VMs.
-You assign a GitHub issue to Copilot, and it creates a PR with the implementation.
-It works asynchronously and integrates with GitHub's review workflow.
+Copilot Cloud Agent runs on GitHub Actions VMs.
+Assign a GitHub Issue to Copilot, and it creates a PR with the implementation.
+It's asynchronous and integrates naturally with GitHub's review workflow.
+The April 2026 update lets you kick off these sessions from within VS Code or Visual Studio.

-If your workflow centers on GitHub Issues and PRs, Copilot's coding agent integrates more naturally.
-If you prefer in-editor agent workflows, Cursor's approach is faster to iterate with.
+If your workflow centers on GitHub Issues and PRs, Copilot's cloud agent integrates more naturally.
+If you want parallel agents across branches or multiple repos, Cursor's model is faster to iterate with.

 Pricing Impact